Lebanese Lentil Salad with Garlic and Herbs

 More Tasty Recipes with Lentils:

-Slow Cooker Beans and Legumes Recipes Photo Index Page ~ Slow Cooker from Scratch
+Beans and Legumes Recipes Photo Index Page ~ Slow Cooker or Pressure Cooker

 Lentil Salad with Green Olives, Red Bell Pepper, Green Onion, and Herbs ~ Kalyn’s Kitchen